macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 • Shut down the MacBook.

-• Remove the battery from MacBook.
+• Remove the battery from the MacBook.

 • Press the Power button for five seconds.